hobby-grade/Nintendo-Switch-Discord-Status/README.md

-# Switch Rich Presence
+# Nintendo Switch Discord Status
 A moderately okay solution to display what you're playing on Nintendo Switch using Rich Presence on Discord.
 Thanks to [Da532](https://github.com/Da532) for doing 99% of the work on this. ✌️

 ## Introduction
-"Switch Rich Presence" is a somewhat competent fork of ['NS-RPC' (Nintendo Switch Rich Presence)](https://github.com/Da532/NS-RPC), an Electron app for Windows and macOS that allows Switch users to display the game they're currently playing as their Discord status with Rich Presence.
+"Nintendo Switch Discord Status" is a somewhat competent fork of ['NS-RPC' (Nintendo Switch Rich Presence)](https://github.com/Da532/NS-RPC), an Electron app for Windows and macOS that allows Switch users to display the game they're currently playing as their Discord status with Rich Presence.

 *This was my first time ever using JavaScript and I'm not great at it.
 I'm open to hearing how to improve*